tlylt/LeetCodeAnki/README.md

   - What's upside:
     - I'm slightly more confident about leetcoding
     - This provides me with an strategy to review/prep for coding interviews (just review the cards)
+- 28/12/2023
+  - Since I'm not planning to interview for a job actively, I'm going to experiment by doing one question a day
+  - This time I will only add questions that are good, and delete questions if I don't think it's useful

 # Tools
 - [Anki - Powerful, intelligent flash cards](https://apps.ankiweb.net/)